ColleagueRiley/OpenGL-Context-Creation/README.md

 ## Step 2 (Create an OpenGL pixel format (or Visual on X11) using an attribute list)

+RGFW needs to create a pixel format so the window knows how to draw the data it gets and so OpenGL knows the draw format we want.

 ### Step 2.1: creating the attribute list

 To create an OpenGL pixel format using an attribute list, RGFW has a function that creates an attribute list, `RGFW_initFormatAttribs` for the pixel format.